mdxstudios/mdxstudios/README.md

 *PLANNED: Objection*
 - **Objection**: A website that has news for the following:
   - **Ace Attorney**: Latest updates, discussions, and fan content related to the **Ace Attorney** series.
-  - **Objection.LOL**: An Ace Attorney Turnabout Creator tool with a "sense mode" designed for creating debate videos, memes, and sh#tposts, using custom frames of dialogue and other features.
+  - **Objection.LOL**: An Ace Attorney Turnabout Creator tool with a "(insert word here) mode" designed for creating debate videos, memes, and sh#tposts, using custom frames of dialogue and other features.
   - **Ace Attorney Turnabout Creator (AATC)**: A more feature-rich tool for creating custom **Ace Attorney** cases (currently not available).
 - **Project Idea Gen**: Creates a random project idea